tidyverse/tidyr/README.md

 ## Getting started

-To get started, check out the `demos/`.
+To get started, read the tidy data vignette (`vignette("tidy-data")`) and check out the `demos/`.

 Note that tidyr is designed for use in conjunction with dplyr, so you should always load both:

 ```s
 library(tidyr)